xdatanomad/kestra-demo/README.md

 Hi,

-I'm Parham, Solution Architect at [Kestra](https://kestra.io) - fastest growing open source universal orchestration tool. **Welcome** to my demo project!
+I'm Parham, Solution Architect at [Kestra](https://kestra.io) - fastest growing open source universal orchestration tool.

+**Welcome** to my demo project!

 This project is a collection of use-cases, tools, and various demos I use daily at my job to demo Kestra to our users.
-Please clone and don't hesitate to reach out if you have question:
+Please clone and don't hesitate to reach out if you have question.

-_pparvizi@kestra.io_